-Create a rule or action for a Procedural Status term
+Create a rule or action for a procedural status

 You can require fields to be entered or tasks to be completed before saving an Object record or Activity record with a Procedural Status term.
 You can also set messages to appear, require sign-off, and set actions to run.